Portable Contents Insurance

 Coverage at home

-Watches have a flexible limit — that is, you can specify a watch and its full replacement value on your policy.
+Watches have a flexible limit — that is, you can increase the limit by specifying a watch on your policy for an extra premium.

-If left unspecified, the most we’ll pay to replace a watch depends on your level of Contents Insurance.
+If not specified, the most we’ll pay to replace a watch depends on your level of Contents Insurance.

 Coverage outside the home

-For cover anywhere in Australia or New Zealand, consider Portable Valuables cover, which is:
+For cover anywhere in Australia or New Zealand, consider Unspecified Portable valuables cover, which is:

 • optional with Classic policies.

-We’ll pay up to $1,000 per item and you don’t need to specify it on your policy.
-If your watch is worth more than $1,000 and you want it covered for its full value, you can call us up and specify it.
-Doing so will affect your premium.
+We’ll pay up to $1,000 per item, pair, set or collection, up to the sum insured shown on your certificate of insurance, and you don’t need to specify it on your policy.
+If your watch is worth more than $1,000 and you want it covered up to its full value, you can specify it as a Specified Portable valuable.
+Adding Unspecified or Specified Portable valuables to your policy will affect your premium (depending on your level of cover for Unspecified Portable valuables).

 Learn more about Contents Insurance